 Where a particular object is sent from the centre it must also be included in the reply from the sign.
 This allows the sign to confirm that it has actioned the request (if the value matches) or not (if the value is different).

+Time

+The signs will obtain their time from an NTP time source.
+Without NTP the time drift shall be no more than 5 seconds in 24 hours

+Default Legend

+The legend Id 0 will define the default legend to be displayed by the sign when ‘blank’

 To be discussed

 Is it a good idea to mix operational commands with configuration, e.g. vmsStoretext?
 Should this protocol be used for any configuration of the sign at all?